Encoded Jamming Secure Communication for RIS-Assisted Systems: EJ-WMMSE Algorithm for MIMO Systems

 By substituting (\ref{lowboundh1f1}), (\ref{lowboundh2f2}), and (\ref{lowboundh3f3}) into (\ref{problemrtitle}), we have the following equivalent problem:

 To solve problem \eqref{opt_orig_F}, we apply the BCD method, each iteration of which contains the following two sub-iterations.
-Firstly, given $({\mathbf{F}}_1,{{\mathbf{F}}_2},{\mathbf{\Theta}})$, update $({{\mathbf{U}}_1},{{\mathbf{W}}_1},{{\mathbf{U}}_2},{{\mathbf{W}}_2},{{\mathbf{W}}_3})$ by using (\ref{optU1}), (\ref{optW1}), (\ref{optU2}), (\ref{optW2}), and (\ref{optW3}), respectively.
-Secondly, given $({{\mathbf{U}}_1},{{\mathbf{W}}_1},{{\mathbf{U}}_2},{{\mathbf{W}}_2},{{\mathbf{W}}_3})$, update $({\mathbf{F}_1} ,{{\mathbf{F}}_2},{\mathbf{\Theta}})$ by solving the following subproblem:
+Firstly, given $({\mathbf{F}}_1,{{\mathbf{F}}_2},{\bm{\Phi}})$, update $({{\mathbf{U}}_1},{{\mathbf{W}}_1},{{\mathbf{U}}_2},{{\mathbf{W}}_2},{{\mathbf{W}}_3})$ by using (\ref{optU1}), (\ref{optW1}), (\ref{optU2}), (\ref{optW2}), and (\ref{optW3}), respectively.
+Secondly, given $({{\mathbf{U}}_1},{{\mathbf{W}}_1},{{\mathbf{U}}_2},{{\mathbf{W}}_2},{{\mathbf{W}}_3})$, update $({\mathbf{F}_1} ,{{\mathbf{F}}_2},{\bm{\Phi}})$ by solving the following subproblem:

-We then focus on solving problem (\ref{opt_orig_FSmp}) to jointly optimize $\mathbf{F}_1$, $\mathbf{F}_2$, and $\mathbf{\Theta}$.
-When $\mathbf{\Theta}$ is fixed, the subproblem for $\mathbf{F}_1$ and $\mathbf{F}_2$ reduces to a convex quadratic program solvable via standard convex optimization techniques.
-Notably, this subproblem admits a closed-form solution through the method of Lagrange multipliers \cite{ref41,pan2019multicell, RISMIMO1}.
-We directly present the closed-form solutions for \(\mathbf{F}_1\) and \(\mathbf{F}_2\) as follows (details are omitted for brevity):
+\paragraph{Optimization of $\mathbf{F}_1$ and $\mathbf{F}_2$} We now focus on problem (\ref{opt_orig_FSmp}) to jointly optimize $\mathbf{F}_1$, $\mathbf{F}_2$, and $\bm{\Phi}$.
+When $\bm{\Phi}$ is fixed, the subproblem for $\mathbf{F}_1$ and $\mathbf{F}_2$ reduces to a convex quadratic program solvable via standard convex optimization techniques.
+This subproblem admits closed-form updates using the method of Lagrange multipliers~\cite{ref41,pan2019multicell, RISMIMO1}.
+We directly present the closed-form updates for \(\mathbf{F}_1\) and \(\mathbf{F}_2\):

-where the optimum $\lambda_1$ and $\lambda_2$ can be efficiently solved using the Bisection method in~\cite{shi2015secure}.
+where the optimal $\lambda_1$ and $\lambda_2$ can be efficiently determined using the bisection method in~\cite{shi2015secure}.

-Conversely, with $\mathbf{F}_1$ and $\mathbf{F}_2$ fixed, optimizing $\mathbf{\Theta}$ requires reformulation.
-It is proved in Appendix~\ref{fai} that the objective function of problem~(\ref{opt_orig_FSmp}) can be equivalently transformed to